 For the most part, A&D’s checkweighers are different configurations of the same machine.
-Though it can’t fit all applications, it covers many of them.
+Though they can’t fit all applications, they cover many of them.
 The big up-side here is that economies of scale reduce machine and part costs, and machines can be more easily retrofitted.
 This is not to say A&D doesn’t make good machines; they’re accurate, they have speeds up to around 400 pieces per minute as well, and they don’t need a ton of maintenance.
 And when parts are needed they’re shipped from California, which is nice in a pinch.
-A&D’s machines are simple and low-cost, making them great for quick starts and when a product’s viability is uncertain.
+A&D’s machines are simple and low-cost, making them great for quick starts and establishing products’ viability.

 Many factors will interact to determine which option is best.
 Just fill out the form to the best of your ability and we’ll help identify the right ones.